Azure-Samples/Synapse/Notebooks/PySpark/Synapse Link for Cosmos DB samples/IoT/README.md

 1. [04-CosmosDBSynapseML: Perform Anomaly Detection using Azure Synapse Link and Azure Cognitive Services on Synapse Spark (MMLSpark)](IoT/spark-notebooks/pyspark/04-CosmosDBSynapseML.ipynb)

-    This notebook performs anomaly detection using Azure Cognitive Services on Spark and enables to visualize the anomalies using plotly.
+    This notebook performs anomaly detection using Azure Cognitive Services on Spark and enables to visualize the anomalies using `plotly`.